Aphelious/Budget_analyzer/README.md

 sophisticated visualization tools to produce clear and interesting graphs that explain the user's personal financial behavior in ways that empower them to make changes if they choose to do so.

+###Implementation:

+At first the xlsx parser was pure Python, chaining several function calls together to break down each description line in the spreadsheet into individual words or 'word-ish' sequences of letters and numbers.
+It then removes extraneous data, and combine it all in a list of lists; one list corresponding to one row in the spreadsheet.
+The script then presents the user with each 'word' and asks how to categorize it.
+The problem I ran into with this method was that I don't have the expertise to instruct Python to find words that occur together often.
+Thus, the parser sees the line 'John's Auto Mechanic,' which should be easy to categorize as 'Car repairs,' as separate entries: 'John's,' 'Auto,' and 'Mechanic.'
+Here the user must settle for throwing away 'John's' and 'Auto' as too general, relying on 'Mechanic' to be the only entry point into the 'Car repair' category.
+This approach bothered me; what's the use of throwing away good data?

+I opted for incorporating some basic NLP techniques to help tease out description terms in the spreadsheet that would be more informative if kept together.
+Collocation is the best fit technique and I incorporated the library in a branch called 'NLP'.